troglobit/smcroute/README.md

 The first line means "Join multicast group 225.1.2.3 on interface eth0".
 Useful if `eth0` is not directly connected to the source, but to a LAN with switches with IGMP snooping.
 Joining the group opens up multicast for that group towards `eth0`.
-Only 20 groups can be joined, for large setups investigate enabling multicast router ports in the switches, or possibly use a dynamic multicast routing protocol.
+See below Caveat for limitations.

 The second `mgroup` is for source specific group join, i.e. the host specifies that it wants packets from 192.168.1.42 and no other source.